Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Methodology

 \subsection{Method for obtaining waveform of non-shower muon}

 As mentioned in the previous Section~\ref{sec:principle}, the initial momentum of shower muons in the generator information was reduced during detector simulation to obtain the waveform of non-shower muons.
-This adjustment suppressed shower development while aiming to preserve the track compont.
+This adjustment suppressed shower development while aiming to preserve the track component.
 The dE/dx distribution can be derived from the track length and the total deposited energy.
 The peak position of this distribution corresponds to the well-known minimum ionizing energy of a muon, which is about 2~MeV/cm.
 By selecting samples within one sigma of this distribution, non-shower muon events can be obtained.

 Directly identifying both shower event and non-shower muon event occurring along the exact same physical track in real experimental data is infeasible.
-However, several methodologies can be employed to derive the requisite waveforms of non-shower muon events from real data.
+However, several methodologies can be employed to derive the requisite waveforms of non-shower muon events.